Shannon Faulkner

-Shannon Faulkner is an American teacher, best known for being the first female student to attend The Citadel in 1994, following a lawsuit.
+Shannon Faulkner is an American teacher, best known for being the first female cadet to attend The Citadel Military College in 1995, following a successful lawsuit challenging the school's male-only admissions policy.
 She currently teaches English in Greenville, South Carolina.

 Biography

-Faulkner was born in Powdersville, South Carolina, United States, and graduated from Wren High School in January 1993.
+Faulkner was born in 1975 in Powdersville, South Carolina, United States.
+She attended Wren High School, where she was a member of the debate team, and graduated with honors in January 1993.
 Faulkner was frustrated that The Citadel would not allow women.
-Faulkner became the first woman to attempt to enter the Corps of Cadets at The Citadel, which previously had a male-only admissions policy.
-Her application to the school was accompanied with having her gender blanked out of her high school transcripts.
-Faulkner enrolled after a successful lawsuit, Faulkner v.
-Jones et al., against the military academy.
-The suit alleged that the Citadel, which received state money, was "denying her equal protection under the Constitution".
+Faulkner became the first woman to attempt to enter the Corps of Cadets at The Citadel, which had a male-only admissions policy.
+The high school transcripts she submitted as part of her application had all references to her gender blanked out.
+In January 1993, on the basis of her academic record and achievements, Faulkner's application was initially accepted; however, that February, after discovering she was a woman, The Citadel revoked their offer of admission.

+On March 2, 1993 Faulkner filed suit against The Citadel, contending that the state-funded school's gender-based admissions policy was in violation of the equal protection clause of the U.S. Constitution.
 Her lawyer, Val Vojdik, said, "We are seeking educational opportunity...
 We are seeking equal access to a public program we pay for."
+The subsequent legal battle lasted for over 2 years.

-The Citadel allowed Faulkner to attend classes in January 1994 as a civilian student, which meant she had to be off campus by the time retreat was played.
-She was not allowed to reside in the barracks nor wear the cadet's uniform.
+In January 1994, a federal judge ordered the school to admit Faulkner for day classes during the spring semester as a civilian student, which meant she had to be off campus by the time retreat was played, and she was not allowed to reside in the barracks or wear the cadet's uniform.
+That July, a U.S. district court ruled that the school also had to admit her to the Corps of Cadets.
+In April 1995, the Fourth Circuit Court of Appeals upheld that ruling.
+On August 11, 1995 a motion filed by the defendants with the United States Supreme Court requesting an emergency order to bar Faulkner's entry was denied by Chief Justice William Rehnquist.